scrumble-nl/react-quick-toaster/README.md

     }
 }
 ```
-The `ToastProvider` has multiple optional props so you can customize to your needs:
+The `ToastProvider` has multiple optional props so you can customize it to your needs:

 | Name         | Type                                                                                   | Required | Description                         | Default|
 |--------------|:----------------------------------------------------------------------------------------:|:----------:|:-------------------------------------|------|